mainmatter/mainmatter.com/src/posts/2024-07-16-embroider-update.md

 Initiative into a permanent effort – the Ember Initiative.
 Mainmatter will continue to assign a team to work on Ember and its ecosystem full-time.
 They will address topics relevant to the Ember ecosystem and every company that uses Ember.
-Polish Embroider is part of the main topics we're proposing.
+Polishing Embroider is part of the main topics we're proposing.
 Check out our [Ember Initiative](/ember-initiative/) page and our dedicated blog post [The Embroider Initiative Becomes the Ember Initiative](/blog/2024/07/09/the-embroider-initiative-becomes-the-ember-initiative/).